 Once the cluster has been established, use the following steps to verify that you can access service web UIs from the Ambari Web:

-headnodehostaddress will be sent over the tunnel to the cluster and resolve to the headnode that Ambari is running on.
+headnodehostaddress is sent over the tunnel to the cluster and resolve to the head node that Ambari is running on.
 When prompted, enter the admin user name (admin) and password for your cluster.
 You may be prompted a second time by the Ambari web UI.
-If so, re-enter the information.
+If so, reenter the information.

 From the Ambari Web UI, select HDFS from the list on the left of the page.

 When the HDFS service information is displayed, select Quick Links.
-A list of the cluster head nodes will appear.
+A list of the cluster head nodes appears.
 Select one of the head nodes, and then select NameNode UI.

-If you have a slow internet connection, or the head node is very busy, you may get a wait indicator instead of a menu when you select Quick Links.
-If so, wait a minute or two for the data to be received from the server, then try the list again.
+When you select Quick Links, you may get a wait indicator.
+This condition can occur if you have a slow internet connection.
+Wait a minute or two for the data to be received from the server, then try the list again.

-If you have a lower resolution monitor, or your browser window is not maximized, some entries in the Quick Links menu may be cut off by the right side of the screen.
-If so, expand the menu using your mouse, then use the right arrow key to scroll the screen to the right to see the rest of the menu.
+Some entries in the Quick Links menu may be cut off by the right side of the screen.
+If so, expand the menu using your mouse and use the right arrow key to scroll the screen to the right to see the rest of the menu.

-A page similar to the following should appear:
+A page similar to the following image is displayed:

-Now that you have learned how to create and use an SSH tunnel, see the following for information on monitoring and managing your cluster using Ambari:
+Now that you've learned how to create and use an SSH tunnel, see the following document for other ways to use Ambari: